 All CNS Users must follow all applicable Harvard University policies.
 For more information, please see Harvard’s website: www.harvard.edu.

 Only fully enrolled, active Users who are qualified by CNS technical staff are allowed to use CNS equipment.
 Click here for instructions on how to enroll as a user.

-Users must be enrolled in the CNS User Program in order to use any facilities or tools at the Center for Nanoscale Systems.
+Users must be enrolled in the CNS User Program with an active status in order to use any facilities or tools at the Center for Nanoscale Systems.

 Any work done, or services provided, by CNS and its employees are on a reasonable effort basis.
 Users accept ultimate responsibility for the progress and results of their project.